netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.6-external-libraries-linking.md

 Easy replacement of dynamically linked sensitive libraries.

 ### Desired effect:
-Attacker is not able to easily replace implementation of used library.
+Attacker is not able to easily replace implementation of used libraries.

 ## Solution
 Link libraries in a static way, they will be compiled into a single binary file.
 In the result application should have a single binary file instead of separate files for every library.